 We will try to give you your preferred school, but schools have a limited number of places.
-If we receive more applications than places, we use our admission criteria to decide who will get a place.
+If we receive more applications than places, the admission criteria is used to decide who will get a place.
 The admission numbers and admission criteria for Wigan schools are given in this booklet.